waudinio27/OANDA-bot-with-pyrenko/README.md

 The optimal brick size is chosen from the second example, were the evaluate_renko function is used for the optimization by using optimal_brick_sfo.

-The candles from the pricing stream are downloaded and added to a pandas data frame inside of a while loop.
-They form the Renko Bars according to the actual data.
-It is missing a step to append the data from the pricing stream over time in a correct way to build a chart with all the data since the start with every new cycle.
+The candles from the pricing stream are downloaded with a while Loop and added to a pandas data frame above the while loop.
+They should form the Renko Bars according to the actual data.
+I could not confirm if this is working so far.
+As the candle that gets downloaded in the stream is the last candle from friday night before the market got closed.

+After the data is added to the DataFrame there is the implementation of the first part of the trading logic.
+There is a function to create orders and the command to open a Long or Short position.
+What is missing is that the code is checking for open positions at the account and only opens one position at a time.
+Also the positions need to be closed when direction is changing - this will be the next thing to put before trials with the demo account.

-Any hints on how to improve the code and add the trading logic and the market orders for buy and sell are welcome!
+Any hints on how to improve the code are welcome!

 In the near future, I will try to replace the ATR that is right now calculated with Ta-Lib with a hand coded version, for the ease of use and installation.